DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Roadmap.md

 ### Accounts payable
 - Encryption / decryption on 'Electronic reporting connections' for vendor payment files created with ER.

+### Accounts receivable
+- Option to exclude invoices from automatic settlement based on their Collection status, for example disputed.

 ## Deprecate
 The following is planned to be deprecated